elimelt/notes/networks/2-direct-links/framing.md

 ## Bit-Oriented Framing

-- Views frames as collections of bits, not concerned with byte boundaries.
+- Views frames as a bit stream, not concerned with byte boundaries.
 - Examples: SDLC developed by IBM, standardized as HDLC by ISO.

 ## HDLC Frame Format